Lewis Keseberg: Biography

-Johann Ludwig Christian Keseberg was born in Berleburg, Westphalia, the son of a Lutheran minister.
-On June 22, 1842, Keseberg married the nineteen-year-old Elisabeth Philippine Zimmerman.
+Johann Ludwig Christian Keseberg was born in Bad Berleburg, Germany, the son of a Lutheran minister.
+On June 22, 1842, Keseberg married the nineteen-year-old Elisabeth Philippine Zimmermann.
 Within a year, his wife gave birth to twin daughters Juliane Karoline "Ada" Keseberg and Mathilde Elise Keseberg.
-In 1844, the family left Germany for New York.
+In 1844, the family left Germany for New York City.
 Two months after their arrival, Mathilde died.
 The family then settled in Cincinnati, where Keseberg found work at a brewery.
 They then decided to move west, joining the Donner Party in 1846.
-Keseberg spoke German, English, French and Spanish, and was "probably by far the most highly educated person in the company."
+Keseberg spoke German, English, and French, as well as some Spanish, and was "probably by far the most highly educated person in the company."

 The Donner Party

 The Kesebergs, consisting of Lewis (32), his wife Philippine (23) and their daughter Ada (3), joined the Donner Party with two wagons.
-They were accompanied by teamsters Karl "Dutch Charley" Burger (30) and Hardkoop (60), and further joined by their associates Joseph Reinhardt (30) and Augustus Spitzer (30), and merchant Jacob Karl Wolfinger (26) and his wife Doris (20), all of whom were fellow Germans.
+They were accompanied by teamsters Karl "Dutch Charley" Burger (30) and a Belgian man whose forename is unknown, Hardkoop (60), and further joined by their associates Joseph Reinhardt (30) and Augustus Spitzer (30), and merchant Jacob Karl Wolfinger (26) and his wife Doris (20), all of whom were fellow Germans.
 During the journey, his wife gave birth to a boy, Lewis Keseberg Jr.

-In September, during the difficult trek across the Great Salt Lake Desert, the Kesebergs left one of their wagons behind.
+In September, during the difficult trek across the Great Salt Lake Desert, the Kesebergs had to leave one of their wagons behind.
 By October 7, Keseberg and his wife, carrying their newborn, were walking to lighten the wagon's load.
-Keseberg's driver, a Belgian immigrant known as Hardkoop, was unable to walk, and was left behind by Keseberg.
+Keseberg's driver, Hardkoop, was unable to walk, and was left behind by Keseberg.
 Nobody could take Hardkoop, and he was last seen sitting by the road completely worn out.

-Lewis Keseberg was an unpopular member of the party.
+Keseberg was an unpopular member of the party.
 The Kesebergs, being immigrants, were subjected to some discrimination.
-Keseberg was noted to have physically abused his wife, and had stolen buffalo robes from an Indian grave while travelling on the Platte River.
-James Breen, member of the party, noted that Keseberg was "quick tempered and irritable."
+Keseberg was alleged to have verbally and physically abused his wife, and was rumored by James Reed, who greatly disliked him, to have possibly stolen buffalo robes from a Native American grave while travelling on the Platte River.
+James Breen, a member of the party, noted that Keseberg was "quick tempered and irritable."
 Keseberg's friend, Heinrich Lienhard, wrote before Keseberg's departure that "Keseberg's greatest weakness was his unbridled temper...
 After his anger had subsided, he always realized his mistake and was extremely penitent."